Managing Shift Work Sleep Disorder: Strategies for Better Sleep

 Shift work sleep disorder can be a devastating condition that contributes to life-changing illness, impaired performance, and workplace accidents.
 At the same time, such crises can be so easy to prevent with a collaborative team effort between employees, employers, and healthcare professionals.

 Many solutions are at our fingertips, while some require more exploration.
-We can all play a part in obtaining health, productivity, and well-being!
+We can all contribute to obtaining health, productivity, and well-being!

 Citations/References